 - Release of information specialist

-HIM managers collaborate with physicians, nurses, case managers, chief financial officers, and others.
+Health information managers collaborate with physicians, nurses, case managers, chief financial officers, and others.
 They serve as a critical link between providers, payers, and patients.
-Experienced HIM managers or directors may directly manage the following employees:
+Experienced health information managers or directors may directly manage the following employees:

 - Medical coders and coding managers